February 04, 2022 5 min read

 In an effort to cut his patient’s blood sugar, Dr. William Davis, preventive cardiologist and author of the New York Times bestseller Wheat Belly, asked his patients to remove all wheat products from their diet based on the simple fact that foods made of wheat flour raise blood sugar higher than nearly all other foods.
 Yes, that’s true for even whole grains.
 Wheat raised blood sugar more than table sugar and even more than a Snickers bar.
 “Organic, multigrain, sprouted–it makes no difference.”

 The liver processing alcohol is laborious.
 As a result, the liver’s function of processing the body’s hormones is interrupted.
-Recent research also suggests alcohol can influence the gut bacteria.
+Recent research also suggests alcohol can influence gut bacteria.
 Alcohol abuse can change disrupt the intestinal environment.
 Not only does alcohol abuse alter the gut bacteria, it can cause leaky-gut syndrome.
-This condition, which is damage to the intestinal lining, does not allow nutrient absorption.
-The gut lining lets nutrients out into the bloodstream and prevents toxins from entering the bloodstream and instead enter the bowels.
+This condition is damage to the intestinal lining and does not allow for proper nutrient absorption.

 Dairy can be a trigger for inflammation.
 Research connects cow’s milk to acne.
 The estrogen in the milk alters the hormone balance.
 You may be thinking but what about yogurt and the many strains of probiotics in yogurts.
 It’s all the rave.
 The truth is, many of these yogurts are loaded with artificial sweeteners and contain low-grade probiotics.
 There are two strains the body needs for overall gut wellness: